 – Keep a ‘wish list’ and purchase only from that.
 Items that I go back to over a month or so, have been considered and coveted until they deserve their place.
 No impulse purchases or ‘sale-it-almost-fits’ purchases.

-– Find a new handbag which will accommodate my camera equipment.
+– Find a new handbag that will accommodate my camera equipment.

 – Limit my shoe purchases!
 Comfort, quality and necessity.

 – Only drink alcohol on special occasions, and avoid at fashion events if it isn’t my kind of drink.